sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 However, it is important to note that there could be multiple fixed points to this equation, namely in the presence of cyclic garbage.
-If object $a$ points to object $b$, and vice versa, but neither is a root and neither is pointed to from elsewhere, then, by this formulation, both $\rho(a) = \rho(b) = 1$ and $\rho(a) = \rho(b) = 0$ are valid solutions.
+If object $a$ points to object $b$, and vice versa, but neither is a root and neither is pointed to from elsewhere, then either $\rho(a) = \rho(b) = 1$ or $\rho(a) = \rho(b) = 0$ is a valid solution to the fixed-point equation.
 Ideally, a garbage collection algorithm will find the least fixed point of $\rho$, meaning that it will consider all cyclic garbage as able to be freed.
 A tracing collector does this, whereas a reference counting collector does not detect any cyclic garbage, and thus finds the greatest fixed point.

 ### Alignments of Algorithmic Structures